1. Home

 Former Solar Incentives

 Not all solar incentives last forever.
-Massachusetts has had a couple of previous renewable energy credit programs that are now closed to new participants.
+Massachusetts has had renewable energy credit programs that are now closed to new participants.
+If you’re talking to friends and neighbors who have gone solar before you, you might find that they participate in programs not available to you.

 Massachusetts SMART Program

 Solar producers enrolled in the MA SMART program are compensated for their energy at various rates, based on their electricity provider and the “block” for which they were enrolled.
-They must be customers of Eversource, Until, or National Grid.
+They must be customers of Eversource, Unitil, or National Grid.
 After slowly losing value for four years, the remaining incentives for the Massachusetts SMART Program are worth nothing.

 Go Solar in Massachusetts Today